rabeehco/node-typescript/README.md

 ### Step 1
 - Run `sudo npm i -g typescript` to install typescript globally.
-- Check typescripe version by running `tsc --version` to make sure you installed it correctly.
+- Check typescript version by running `tsc --version` to make sure you installed it correctly.

 ### Step 2
 - Create a file called app.ts `touch app.ts`
 - Write typescript code in it.
 - To compile it run `tsc app.ts`.
-It will generate actual Javascript file for app.js.
+It will generate an actual Javascript file for app.js.
-- If you want to watch your ts file everytime when changes happen, run `tsc app.ts -w`.
+- If you want to watch your ts file every time when changes happen, run `tsc app.ts -w`.

 ### Step 3
 - Create a typescript config file by running `tsc --init`.
 This will generate a tsconfig.json file with commented options.